 With zero party data, it’s possible for marketers to capture data that’s shared willingly and intentionally by consumers.
 By collecting and using this data in intelligent ways, you can provide rich and memorable, tailored interactions for your consumers.

-In this article, we explain what zero-party data is, why it’s important, and how it can be collected and used by brands to provide memorable and accurate personalized brand experiences.
+In this article, we explain what zero-party data is, why it’s important, and how it can be collected and used by brands to provide memorable and accurate personalized brand management.

 What Is Zero Party Data?